Why Neuro-Inspired Teams™ are redefining modern leadership

 🎧 Want to listen instead?
 DEI and me: a journey from indifference to insight.

-The traditional disability inclusion model – which also covers neurodivergence - is legally compliant.
-If someone discloses a diagnosis, the business has a duty to provide a reasonable adjustment.
+The legally compliant disability inclusion model – which also covers neurodivergence - is reactive.
+When someone discloses a diagnosis, the business has a duty to respond with a reasonable adjustment.

 But in practice, this model is not scalable, sustainable, or attractive to leaders.
 It depends on disclosure by the most vulnerable, creates a patchwork of exceptions, and fails to deliver team-level performance.